MILITARY VOTING HOW-TO

 As former members of the U.S. military who have proudly served our nation, we express our support for Constitutional freedom and liberty.
 We also pledge to continue to fight to protect the integrity of our most cherished civil right — free and fair elections.

-Visit the Committee to Support and Defend — the nation’s only constitutional conservative military and veterans support organization.
+The mission of Protect Military Votes, a project of American Constitutional Rights Union, is to protect the votes of those protecting us.
+Visit the Committee to Support and Defend — the nation’s only constitutional conservative military and veterans support organization to learn more.

 WHY WE FIGHT